-Wakatobi; the name sounds exotic with a little whiff of the Orient.
+Wakatobi island in Indonesia; the name sounds exotic with a little whiff of the Orient.
 It definitely sounds more enticing than the sum of its constituent parts; Wangiwangi, Kaledupa, Tomia and Binongko.
 The names of the four islands hardly roll off the tongue.

 The title of ecological paradise is a well-earned one.
 Wakatobi is located in the Coral Triangle and offers some of the best diving in the world.
 The sense of exclusivity attached to Wakatobi meanwhile is in part explained by just how isolated the islands are – you can fly here, but plane tickets are expensive, while Indonesian ferries are renowned for ending their journey at the bottom of the ocean, meaning that most tourists opt for a beach holiday in Bali or Lombok.

-After a night spent sleeping on a wafer thin plastic mattress in a hot and over-crowded local ferry, I was beginning to think that a holiday in Bali would have been the better option.
+After a night spent sleeping on a wafer-thin plastic mattress in a hot and over-crowded local ferry, I was beginning to think that a holiday in Bali would have been the better option.
 I had woken up with a stiff body, a heavy head and a desperate need for a shower.
 With no solution to hand, I decided to head to the prow of the ship.
 My heavy head disappeared as I watched the sun rise over an ocean as flat as a millpond, but the space that people gave me was a reminder that I still needed a shower.
-Unfortunately it would be another four hours and two boat trips before I would arrive at the dive resort that I had booked myself into.
+Unfortunately, it would be another four hours and two boat trips before I would arrive at the dive resort that I had booked myself into.

-We arrived in Wangiwangi at 8am and my first impression of the island was not a good one.
+We arrived in Wangiwangi at 8 am and my first impression of the island was not a good one.
 Wanci, the capital city of the Wakatobi, is more like a regional backwater than a tropical paradise.
 The city hugs the coastline like a snake.
 Squat concrete single story buildings sit next to ramshackle shacks with corrugated iron roofs and wooden walls.
 A commercial port takes up most of the cities waterfront, while the beaches that are left were littered with plastic bags, empty water bottles and other household trash.
 I wasn’t in the mood to explore Wanci, so grabbed a motorbike taxi and headed along the city’s sole thoroughfare to the smaller port that connected Wangiwagi to the other islands of Wakatobi.

-It would be another three hours before I could catch the daily ferry to Hoga.
-I spent the time in a hot sticky daze on the roof of the ferry wishing that the time would fly by.
+On the daily ferry to Hoga, just off the coast of Kaledupa, I spent the time in a hot sticky daze on the roof of the ferry wishing that the time would fly by.
 After what felt like an eternity, the engines of the boat rumbled to life and with it came a relaxing cool breeze.
 I slept through most of the journey, catching the occasional glimpse of the still ocean or a passing boat.
 The idea of Wakatobi being some kind of tropical paradise was slowly sinking, like my mood.

 The last stop before Hoga was a floating village in the middle of the ocean constructed on long wooden poles.
 It was from here that we would catch the small three-man canoe, which had come to pick us up from the resort.
-By this point in the day I was feeling the very opposite of the holiday mood.
+By this point in the day, I was feeling the very opposite of the holiday mood.
 However, the view of Hoga was about to change all of this.

 A person from the resort was already waiting at the dock when we arrived.
 I piled my stuff into the rickety canoe and prepared myself for the last journey of the day.
 As the boat cut through the waves circling the headland, the resort came in to view; five wooden cabins perched on edge of the beach surrounded by coconut trees.
-The crystal clear blue ocean, the clean sandy beaches, and the hot sun directly overhead; this was what I had in mind when I set off to find paradise.
+The waters surrounding the island were teeming with fish of all types and colors.
+The accommodation was simple and the food delicious.